 If you’ve held a valid medical certificate at any point after July 14, 2006, you may never have to see an Aviation Medical Examiner (AME) again, thanks to the BasicMed rule.
 And for those just getting started, you may be able to complete just one AME medical exam at the beginning of your flying career.
-Then use the simplified BasicMed process as long as your flying can be accomplished with third class privileges.
+Then, use the simplified BasicMed process as long as your flying can be accomplished with third-class privileges.

 Third-class medical flying can be thought of as recreational or personal flying.
-Generally flight training and all types of flying short of commercial operations – including day and night VFR operations and even IFR flying.
+Generally, flight training and all types of flying short of commercial operations – including day and night VFR operations and even IFR flying.
 When flying under BasicMed, there is a maximum number of passengers that may be carried.
 Five is the most and the aircraft is limited to six seats and may not be certified for more than 6,000 lbs.
 Pilots are also altitude restricted to 18,000 feet MSL (no Class A operations) and a speed limit of 250 knots.

-Third class medical reform does not affect those already flying sport aircraft with a valid driver’s license in lieu of a third-class medical.
+Third-class medical reform does not affect those already flying sport aircraft with a valid driver’s license in lieu of a third-class medical.
 You may continue flying LSAs.

-As part of the new guidance, pilots flying under BasicMed need to visit their primary care physician (or any state-licensed physician) at least once every four years.
-During the visit an FAA checklist of issues must be discussed with your care provider.
+As part of the new guidance, pilots flying under BasicMed must visit their primary care physician (or any state-licensed physician) at least once every four years.
+During the visit, an FAA checklist of issues must be discussed with your care provider.
 Both the pilot and physician need to sign the checklist stating that the items have been completed.
 A record of the required visit should be noted in the pilot’s logbook and pilots should save their checklist.
 There is no additional need to report or file anything directly with FAA.